StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 * Once the application tar is built and validated, you can install and use the application with just two commands, without the need for previous Kubernetes knowledge.
 * The FluxCD orchestrates the application of helm charts in a specified order, thus guaranteeing the pods are available before continuing to apply the next helm charts.
 If you did this without FluxCD (integrated with the StarlingX Application Package Manager), you'd need to verify manually that each pod was correctly applied before proceeding.
-* You can do 'helm-override' easily and the system will guarantee the availability of the images on other hosts (ie: controller, worker and storage), in case they also need to deploy pods of your application.
+* You can do 'helm-override' easily and the system will guarantee the availability of the images on other hosts (ie: controller, worker and storage), in case you also need to deploy pods of your application on those machines.
 * The Application Framework takes care of the needed validations to guarantee that an application is fully compatible with StarlingX.
 * An application can schedule specific Kubernetes commands to execute even before it is installed via the LifeCycle hooks.
 * My favorite advantage may be that you can upgrade a StarlingX application with an updated tar package, and the system will distribute the new version to the other hosts it is associated with.